Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   `
 }
 ```
-Next in our codes we will create two functions: `productTemplate` and `serviceTemplate`.
+Next in our code, we will create two functions: `productTemplate` and `serviceTemplate`.

 The `productTemplate` function will return an HTML template for a product card.
 It takes a `_product` object as input and uses its properties to fill in the various sections of the card, including the product image, name, description, location, and price.
 The `identiconTemplate` function is also called to generate an identicon based on the owner's address.
 The `toFixed` method is used to format the price and fee properties to two decimal places.
 While the `serviceTemplate` function will return an HTML template for a service card.
 It takes a `_service` object as input and uses its properties to fill in the various sections of the card, including the service image, name, description, location, and rate.
 It also calls the `renderServiceHires` function to render the hires section for the service.
 The `identiconTemplate` function is also called to generate an identicon based on the user's address.
 The `toFixed` method is used to format the rate property to two decimal places.

 The service card also includes a modal that displays the list of hires for the service when the "Hires" button is clicked.

 Here is the code below:

 ```js
 function productTemplate(_product) {
   return `